-After receiving a notice of withdrawal from Garry Mize and hearing a whisper that prominent legal identity Tack Nicklaus was considering his options, President Love has a likely field of 22 players for WS XXX.
+After receiving notices of withdrawal from Garry Mize and prominent legal identity Tack Nicklaus, WS XXX will likely have 22 players.

-As well as Mize and Nicklaus, other notable absentees from last year's tourists are Grantief Goosen and Paulking Harrington.
-These scratchings have been slightly offset by the confirmed return of 3-time winner JPY Hayes and the probable return of 1995 champion Big Jack Daley.
+As well as Mize and Nicklaus other notable absentees from last year's tourists are Grantief Goosen and Paulking Harrington.
+These scratchings have been slightly offset by the confirmed return of 3-time winner JPY Hayes and the likely return of 1995 champion Big Jack 'The African' Daley.

-This later return has put organisers on notice like Michael Caine in Zulu and led President Love to include the African natural disaster options (pestilence, war, famine and death) in our tournament public liability policy.
-The ESG&EC has written to The Entrance Chamber of Commerce, the local constabulary and Blue Bay liquor outlets alerting them to Big Jack's likely reappearance.
+Daley's mooted return has put organisers on notice like Michael Caine in Zulu and led President Love to include The African natural disaster options (pestilence, war, famine and death) in our tournament public liability policy.
+The ESG&EC has written to The Entrance Chamber of Commerce, the local constabulary and Blue Bay liquor outlets alerting them to Big Jack's probable reappearance.

 The week long extravaganza, incorporating two sanctioned World Series events, has been christened 'The 30 for 30 Tour'.